Program

 Northeastern University Physical Therapy graduates are innovative, global leaders who excel in clinical practice, research, and community service.
 Ours is one of the longest-accredited Physical Therapy Programs in the United States, and the only program offering cooperative education opportunities.
 Our students graduate with exceptional clinical decision-making skills and experience in the field of physical therapy.

-The Doctor of Physical Therapy (DPT) program is designed for individuals who hold a minimum of a baccalaureate degree in any major other than physical therapy and have satisfied the prerequisite requirements.
+The Doctor of Physical Therapy (DPT) program is designed for individuals who hold a minimum of a baccalaureate degree in any major and have satisfied the prerequisite requirements.

-A hallmark of our program is experiential learning and we offer students a variety of educational opportunities including:
+Experiential learning is a hallmark of our program, and we offer students a variety of educational opportunities including:

 Students participate in several simulated patient encounters with people living in the community, representing a variety of health conditions, as well as standardized patients in our interprofessional, state-of-the-art high-fidelity simulation center.